YSTV/Tally/README.md

 # Tally
-Uses xbee to wirelessly control up to 64 tally "blocks"
+Uses xbee to wirelessly communicate with embeded devices such as tally and control boards.

 Chip support:
 * ~~ATMega168~~